 For the most effective data reporting, pay close attention to the raw data you are working with.
 You'll have the best results when using data that is:

 Since most reports need data from different and disparate applications and databases, integration solutions are a good option.
-Most small businesses, rather than building in-house integrations, go for integration platforms as a service (iPaaS) to have entire tech stacks in sync.
+Most small businesses, rather than building in-house integrations, go for integration platforms as a service (iPaaS) or a native integration to have entire databases in sync.

 Once you're sure you have high data integrity, you can choose analytics functionality that effectively processes your data for relevant, timely, and actionable insights on engaging dashboards.